splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 For certain source technologies, categorization by message content is impossible due to the lack of a unique "fingerprint" in the data.
 In other cases, a unique listening port is required for certain devices due to network requirements in the enterprise.
-For collection of such sources we provide a means of dedicating a unique listening port to a specific source.
+For collection of such sources, we provide a means of dedicating a unique listening port to a specific source.

-Refer to the "Sources" documentation to identify the specific environment variables used to enable unique listening ports for the technology in use.

 The unit file used to start the SC4S container needs to be modified as well to reflect the additional listening ports configured by the environment variable(s).
-In the following example, the `ExecStart` line for the main SC4S container is modified, where ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.
+In the example below, the `ExecStart` line for the main SC4S container is modified, where ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.

 Follow these steps to configure unique ports:

 * Modify the ``/opt/sc4s/env_file`` file to include the port-specific environment variable(s).
-See the "Sources" section for more information on your specific device(s).
+Refer to the "Sources" documentation to identify the specific environment variables that are mapped to each data source vendor/technology.
-* Modify the unit file ``/lib/systemd/system/sc4s.service`` with the appropriate ``ExecStart`` command line changes using the example below:
+* Modify the unit file ``/lib/systemd/system/sc4s.service`` with the appropriate ``ExecStart`` command line changes using the example below.
+* Ensure that you reload the unit file as well as restarting SC4S.
+See the "Configure SC4S for systemd and start SC4S" section below.
 ```ini
 [Unit]
 Description=SC4S Container